Scientific Name

 How to Grow and Care

-The key to growing successful Jatropha is to achieve the proper balance between moisture and drainage.
+The key to growing a successful Jatropha is to achieve the proper balance between moisture and drainage.
 They typically appreciate a steady water supply, but the most popular species cannot tolerate being submerged or soaked and quickly succumb to root rot.
 Many popular species make excellent small trees for a conservatory or sunny corner.
-Keep them well pruned so they don't outgrow their space too soon.
+Keep them well-pruned so they don't outgrow their space too soon.
 Jatrophas are vulnerable to pests, including aphids, mealy bugs, scale, and whitefly.
 If possible, identify the infestation as early as possible and treat it with the leave toxic option.

 Jatropha can be propagated by seed or by stem cuttings.
 To take stem cuttings, remove a small piece of stem, dip it in rooting hormone, then put it into a small pot with seedling starter soil.
 Place in a warm, bright place and wait for new growth to emerge.

 Repot Jatropha annually at the beginning of the growing season.
 Many species are naturally small shrubs that grow up to 15 feet (4.5 m) tall.
 To keep your indoor container plant manageable, trim it to size and possibly root prune older plants.
-Much larger plants should be refreshed occasionally by removing the top several inches of potting soil and replacing it with fresh potting soil.
+The larger plants should be refreshed occasionally by removing the top several inches of potting soil and replacing it with fresh potting soil.

 See more at How to Grow and Care for Jatropha.